ocatak/devsecops-tutorial/README.md

  June 14th, 2021

+### Jenkins Installation
+we can run Jenkins as Docker image
+'''
+docker pull jenkins
+'''

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.